htdbui/SQL4DS/Chapter4.md

 <code class="calibre16">product</code>
  table, and add a column called
 <code class="calibre16">prod_qty_type_condensed</code>
- that displays the word “unit” if the
+ that displays the word ï¿½unitï¿½ if the
 <code class="calibre16">product_qty_type</code>
- is “unit,” and otherwise displays the word “bulk.”</li>
+ is ï¿½unit,ï¿½ and otherwise displays the word ï¿½bulk.ï¿½</li>
 <li id="calibre_link-84" class="calibre19">We want to flag all of the different types of pepper products that are sold at the market.
 Add a column to the previous query called
 <code class="calibre16">pepper_flag</code>
  that outputs a 1 if the
 <code class="calibre16">product_name</code>
- contains the word “pepper” (regardless of capitalization), and otherwise outputs 0.</li>
+ contains the word ï¿½pepperï¿½ (regardless of capitalization), and otherwise outputs 0.</li>
 <li id="calibre_link-85" class="calibre19">Can you think of a situation when a pepper product might not get flagged as a pepper product using the code from the previous exercise?</li>
 </ol>
 </section>